Ankit7798/FabricDemo/README.md

     * `gold_submission_rate_per_course`: Calculates the percentage of actual versus expected submissions per course.
     * `gold_overdue_assignments_per_student`: Counts the number of late submissions for each student.

-# 4. Getting the Output After the Full Pipeline Runs Succeccfully
+# 4. Getting the Output After the Full Pipeline Runs Succeccfully(Script/Generating_output.ipynb)

 Executing the Generating_output notebook produces the final JSON output by leveraging PySpark queries to retrieve the data.